springernature/frontend-playbook/practices/code-review.md

 		* Therefore they should contain their own tests.
 		* Therefore they should be releasable independently.
 	* Branches should be as limited in scope as possible.
 Large PR's are hard to review and can be painful to merge.
 Also, once merged & a bug is traced back to that commit, they are much harder to debug.
-1. When you are getting close to being ready for PR, `git rebase master` -- especially if other devs are working on the same code.
-Avoid rebase hell by;
+1. When you are getting close to being ready for PR, `git rebase master` or merge -- especially if other devs are working on the same code.
+Avoid merge pain by;
 	* _talking to your team_ to divide work across files sensibly & co-ordinate merges if required.
-	* pull origin master & rebase often.
+	* pull origin master & rebase or merge often.
 	* make sure branches are short-lived!
 (Did we mention that branches should be short-lived?)
 1. When the unit of work is complete and tests pass, stage the changes and commit them.
 1. Write a [good commit message](../git/git.md#commit-messages).
 1. Submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 1. Ask for a code review in Slack.
 1. A colleague (or multiple colleagues) other than the author reviews the pull request, and they make comments and ask questions directly on lines of code in the GitHub web interface.
-1. When satisfied, the reviewer(s) will comment on the pull request with a +1 or some other simple message indicating that the code is ready to merge.
+1. When satisfied, the reviewer(s) will approve the pull request indicating that the code is ready to merge.
 1. Give your code one last visual check in github.
-1. Double-check the commit message, and any commit message detail, then "Squash & Merge" commits via github.
+1. Double-check the commit message -- and any commit message detail -- then "Squash & Merge" commits via github.
 We do not want lots of "work in progress" commits cluttering the commit history on master. _One unit of work, one commit._
 1. Delete your remote branch.
 1. Delete your local branch.

 ## What to look out for